 Volunteer vacations, or voluntourism, as it’s often called, is a growing phenomenon, with more and more travelers choosing to take trips that give back to the communities they’re visiting.
 The experience can be helpful for the place you’re traveling to and beneficial for you, too: Research shows that volunteering can lead to improved mental and physical health, by reducing stress, increasing social interaction and giving volunteers a sense of purpose.

 Choosing the right place for a volunteer trip might be the most challenging part: How do you pick a destination or organization that will benefit from your help and can also provide a getaway for you?
-Best Friends Animal Sanctuary hits the mark on both of those things.
+Best Friends Animal Sanctuary in Kanab, Utah hits the mark on both of those things.
 Rescued animals need your love and attention, while the healing power of the desert can be a much-needed sanctuary for you, too.

 You can also choose to rest near animals at night, too, by staying at the sanctuary’s lodging or RV sites.
-Or discover the newly opened Best Friends Roadhouse and Mercantile, a boutique lodge 5 minutes away in Kanab, which welcomes pet sleepovers.
+Or discover the newly opened Best Friends Roadhouse and Mercantile, a boutique lodge five minutes away in Kanab, which welcomes pet sleepovers.
 (See the "Stay here" section below)

 Denny Erardi loves dogs.
 She and her husband have two dogs at their home in California’s Bay Area.
 And they’ve taken on additional pups for long-term fostering, including an energetic boxer-lab mix named Harvey, who Erardi met and fell in love with while volunteering at Best Friends.

 Erardi made her first trip to Best Friends in 2013, at the suggestion of an animal-loving friend she knew from her corporate finance days.
 Nowadays, she visits the sanctuary three times a year or so — sometimes for a few days and as long as three weeks.
 She often works in Dogtown Admissions, where dogs are brought in for evaluation or medical rehabilitation when they first arrive.
 Many of these animals come from traumatic pasts or home lives where they were abused.
-So, Erardi’s face might be the first kind person that animal has seen in a long time.
+So, Erardi’s face might be the first kind of person that animal has seen in a long time.

 While she helps the animals, the animals also comfort her.
-“My life is fast paced, materially oriented, wrapped up in the doing, achieving, accelerating,” Eradi says.
+“My life is fast-paced, materially oriented, wrapped up in the doing, achieving, accelerating,” Eradi says.
 “Coming to Best Friends stops all of that in its tracks.
 It’s simple and antithetical to my normal life.
 There’s nothing for me to prove and everything for me to gain.”

 The animals at Best Friends range from dogs and cats to potbelly pigs, horses and goats.
-They are either being rehabilitated and hopefully adopted, or they’ll live out the rest of their lives at the sanctuary.
-Pets left homeless by Hurricane Katrina in 2005 ended up at Best Friends, as did many dogs from the dogfighting business owned by NFL quarterback Michael Vick
+They are either being rehabilitated and hopefully adopted, or they’ll live out the rest of their lives at the Utah sanctuary.
+Pets left homeless by Hurricane Katrina in 2005 ended up at Best Friends, as did many dogs from the dogfighting business owned by NFL quarterback Michael Vick.